Akira Toriyama: Personal life and death

-Toriyama has a love of cars and motorcycles, something he inherited from his father who used to race motorbikes and operated an auto repair business for a brief time, although he does not understand the mechanics himself.
-The author is an animal lover, having kept many different species of birds, dogs, cats, fish, lizards, and bugs as pets since childhood.
+Toriyama had a love of cars and motorcycles, something he inherited from his father who used to race motorbikes and operated an auto repair business for a brief time, although he did not understand the mechanics himself.
+He was an animal lover, and had kept birds, dogs, cats, fish, lizards, and bugs as pets since childhood.
 Some were used as models for characters he created such as Karin and Beerus.
-Toriyama has had a lifelong passion for plastic models, and has designed several for the Fine Molds brand.
+Toriyama had a lifelong passion for plastic models, and designed several for the Fine Molds brand.
 He also collected autographs of famous manga artists, having over 30 including Yudetamago and Hisashi Eguchi, a hobby he gave to the character Peasuke Soramame.